The essential role AI motion tracking can play in post-op and post-trauma recovery

 Digital physiotherapy can support therapists in orthopedic rehabilitation and cut wait times

-CV and motion tracking technology can help overcome this shortage by remotely monitoring patients and providing personalized feedback to improve their orthopedic rehabilitation.
-Using AI for physiotherapy enables healthcare providers to offer cost-effective care to more patients in need, including those in rural areas with limited access to quality care.
+CV and motion tracking technology could help overcome this shortage by remotely monitoring patients and providing personalized feedback that might improve their orthopedic rehabilitation.
+Using AI for physiotherapy could enable healthcare providers to offer cost-effective care to more patients in need, including those in rural areas with limited access to quality care.

 How can computer vision support post-op and post-trauma recovery?

-With the power to process huge amounts of data and analyze patient movements in real time, computer vision gives physiotherapists a powerful tool to improve patient outcomes after surgery or trauma.
-AI motion tracking tools enable them to track patient progress, spot potential problems, and create personalized treatment plans based on individual needs.
+With the power to process huge amounts of data and analyze patient movements in real time, computer vision could give physiotherapists a powerful tool to improve patient outcomes after surgery or trauma.
+AI motion tracking tools may enable them to track patient progress, spot potential problems, and create personalized treatment plans based on individual needs.

-They can also monitor patient movements to provide early warnings of potential complications and provide them with real-time feedback.
-As a result, patients will feel supported, which will help them stay motivated and on track.
+They could also monitor patient movements to provide early warnings of potential complications and could provide them with real-time feedback.
+As a result, patients might feel supported, which could help them stay motivated and on track.

 How can you use Kemtai AI motion tool to boost your patients’ orthopedic rehabilitation?

 Kemtai is one of the leading AI motion tracking tools designed to help physiotherapists.
 It uses computer vision and machine learning to keep an eye on a patient’s movements during home-based therapy sessions.
 Patients simply stand in front of a phone, laptop, or tablet camera, and the system engages in pose estimation.
-It also tracks their movements to make sure they’re moving safely and correctly.
-If the platform identifies an issue, it’ll give the patient real-time feedback on how to improve.
+It also tracks their movements and could make sure they’re moving safely and correctly.
+If the platform identifies an issue, it could give the patient real-time feedback on how to improve.

-Kemtai also tracks patient progress over time, so therapists can adjust treatment plans as needed.
+Kemtai also tracks patient progress over time, so therapists may adjust treatment plans as needed.

 pose estimation; Kemtai tracks patient progress over time, so therapists can adjust treatment plans as needed.

 The best part?
-Patients receive top-notch care and support right from the comfort of their own homes, while taking the burden off healthcare providers.
+Patients could receive top-notch care and support right from the comfort of their own homes, while it may take the burden off healthcare providers.
 All that’s needed is access to a device with a camera.

 The role of AI motion tracking in post-op and post-trauma recovery